The following are questions that new and transfer students frequently ask about Wheaton and New Student Orientation and Move-In.

 - My FYS professor teaches in a department in which I have no interest or experience.
 Is that okay?

 - Can I take more classes?
-I am use to taking 6 in high school so I think I will be bored with just 4.
+I am used to taking six in high school so I think I will be bored with just four.

 - Do I have to take English 101?